MarletteFunding/kubernetes-autoscaling-mixin/README.md

 A set of Grafana dashboards and Prometheus alerts for Kubernetes Autoscaling using the metrics from Kube-state-metrics, Karpenter and Cluster-autoscaler.

+This serves as a extension for the [Kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) and adds monitoring for components that are not deployed by default in a Kubernetes cluster (VPA, Karpenter, Cluster-Autoscaler).

 ## Dashboards

 The mixin provides the following dashboards: